-First, you need to set up the company from a legal perspective and that’s why the legal companies here are doing pretty well because foreigners usually have no idea how to set up a business here, not only but also because all documents and certificates are in Thai script which only few of us can read.
+First, you need to set up the company from a legal perspective and that’s why the law firms here are doing pretty well because foreigners usually have no idea how to set up a business here, not only but also because all documents and certificates are in Thai script which only few of us can read.

 Second: Most types of businesses foreigners set up in Thailand (see below) are highly depending on the tourism industry.
-We all know that Thailand always has its up and downs and after one terrible season many business owners can’t pay the rent anymore and then lose their lease contracts.
+We all know that Thailand always has its ups and downs and after one terrible season many business owners can’t pay the rent anymore and then lose their lease contract.

-And third: Many people have never been entrepreneurs in their entire life and then come to Thailand and see all these “little businessmen” like street vendors and facebook sellers and think they can do so too.
-Sure, you can also be a small business man but that means you are also going to make little money.
+And third: Many people have never been entrepreneurs in their entire life and then come to Thailand and see all these “little businessmen” like street vendors and Facebook sellers and think they can do so too.
+Sure, you can also be a small business man, but that means you are also going to make small money.
 Very typical also, restaurant or bar owners who fail because they have no previous experience in this industry.

 I’d say only 20-30% of foreign business owners are successful in the long run and that’s because they know what they are doing, they are good in what they are doing, they love what they are doing and they have successfully been dealing with the three points I just described.